The Defining Moments Canada Team

 Blake Heathcote – Creative and Digital Leader

-Blake worked as a director and playwright in the theatre across Canada, the US, and the UK.
+Blake worked as a director and playwright in theatres across Canada, the US, and the UK.
 In 1999, he conceived the Testaments of Honour project.
 The Testaments archive contains 550 veterans’ interviews on digital video (85 in the French language), 14,000 photographs, and 4,000 documents.
 He created interactive video displays for the Juno Beach Centre, HMCS Haida, Veterans Affairs, and is the author of several books, including the #1 Canadian best-selling Testaments of Honour (2002), and A Soldier’s View (2005), both published by Random House.

 Mathieu Arsenault – Director of French Content